yifei-he/yifei-he.github.io/_pages/about.md

   - /about.html
 ---

-I am an M.S. in Computer Science student at [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/).
+I am an M.S. in Computer Science student at [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
 Previously, I obtained my dual bachelor's degree in Data Science from the [University of Michigan (UM)](https://umich.edu/) and in Electrical and Computer Engineering from [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).

 I am broadly interested in machine learning, especially transfer learning.
-Currently, I am working with [Prof. Han Zhao](https://hanzhaoml.github.io/) on multimodal representation learning and domain adaptation.
+Currently, I am working on multimodal learning and domain adaptation.

 At University of Michigan, I worked on deep learning for survival analysis with [Prof. Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
 I also worked on reinforcement learning for sequential conformer search with [Prof. Ambuj Tewari](https://ambujtewari.github.io/).